 Once you have read all of this and done your own research, if you're serious about pursuing this further and would like to train with us, read on:

-That being said, books are a great supplement to on-mic practice, but not an adequate substitute!
-Voice acting (and acting in general) is a very active skill that requires regular, guided practice to properly develop, and nothing beats a good class for proper voiceover training.
+A word of caution regarding books on voiceover: while they can be a great supplement to on-mic practice, they are NOT an adequate substitute!
+Voice acting (and acting in general) is a very active skill that requires regular, guided practice to properly develop, and nothing beats a good class and regular practice for proper voiceover training.
+Got it?
+Okay.
+That being said: The books from which I've benefitted most have been supplementary to my work, as opposed to books ABOUT voice acting.
+Here are some of my favorites:

-I have also really enjoyed and derived inspiration from The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich, The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8AM), and The Playlist for Life: If You Wake Up to the Right Song, How Can You Not Succeed? (where I first learned about The Miracle Morning).
+I have also enjoyed and derived inspiration, to varying degrees, from The Miracle Morning: The Not-So-Obvious Secret Guaranteed to Transform Your Life (Before 8AM), and The Playlist for Life: If You Wake Up to the Right Song, How Can You Not Succeed? (where I first learned about The Miracle Morning).

-Boomerang: You can schedule emails with Boomerang for Gmail to send at a later date and/or time.
+Boomerang: Boomerang is an extension for Chrome that allows you to schedule emails for Gmail to send at a later date and/or time.
 This has been sooooooooooo good to use when I remember to get in touch with people outside of business hours (and/or when inspiration strikes at, like, three in the morning).

 B&H Photo will often have prices on pro audio equipment that beat those of just about any other store or site out there, including Amazon, Guitar Center and Newegg.
 You can get stuff from bhphotovideo.com, but if you can, try to get to their brick and mortar store in Manhattan, just a block from Penn Station, and be sure to check out their mic room, where you can try out over 50 different microphones!
 It certainly is something to behold.